antoinebaron-io/engulfing/README.md

 # Engulfing candle

-Find bearish or bullish engulfing candle in php ...
+Find bearish or bullish engulfing candles in php ...

 I was not satisfied with the function trader_cdlengulfing() from PECL trader